New to The Street Announces it - GuruFocus.com

-New to The Street will televise the following five (5) corporate interviews:
+New to The Street’s 402nd TV episode features the following five (5) Companies and their representatives:

 1).
-The Sustainable Green Team ( SGTM) ($SGTM) and VRM BioLogik Group, a Corporate documentary.
+Ecology Solutions- The Sustainable Green Team ( SGTM) ($SGTM) and VRM BioLogik Group, a Corporate documentary.

 2).
 "Unstoppable Show" – Deviate Digital Agency's interview with Jonas Muthoni, Founder.

-New to The Street TV airs its "Unstoppable - Show" from the Nasdaq MarketSite studio, with TV Co-Hosts Jane King and Rhonda Swan interviewing Jonas Muthoni, Founder of Deviate Digital Agency.
+New to The Street tonight airs its "Unstoppable – Show" from the Nasdaq MarketSite studio, with TV Co-Hosts Jane King and Rhonda Swan interviewing Jonas Muthoni, Founder of Deviate Digital Agency.
 Jonas gives viewers an understanding of the Company, which creates digital solutions to help businesses with brandings to increase and dominate their online market footprint.
 Through innovative strategies developed by Deviate Digital Agency's experienced team and their use of cutting-edge technologies, their clients can expect organic growth and web traffic.
 Online marketing is a must in today's business environment.
 Deviate Digital, which partners with its clients, implements an SEO (Search Engine Optimization) strategy as the key to growing a web presence.
-Jonas advises clients not to look at dominating competition but instead to focus on their strengths developing unique strategies to build their brands and expand markets.
+Jonas advises clients not to look at dominating competition but focus on their strengths, developing unique strategies to build their brands and expand markets.
 Clients see an ROI (Return on Investment) using Jonas and his team's optimization strategies, website design /development, paid ads, and professional social media marketing tools.
 Deviate Digital Agency can assist if a company needs a better way to find and retain customers.
 The on-screen QR code is available during the show; download or visit Deviate Digital Agency - https://deviateagency.com/.
+The segment is an updated version of the original interview, which aired on October 24, 2022.

-New to The Street airs TV Host Jane King's Nasdaq MarketSite interview with Faraaz Jamal, CEO of Mikra Cellular Sciences ("Mikra") and COO of Lifeist Wellness, Inc. (TSXV: LFST) (FRANKFURT: M5B) (OTCMKTS: NXTTF).
-Faraaz provides viewers with an update Mikra's operations and on its CELLF™ product that enhances humans' microscopic cellular activities.
-Faraaz talks about clinical studies on CELLF with data suggesting that the nutraceutical can offset the issues associated with Chronic Fatigue Syndrome (CFS), known as "Brain Fog."
-Many with long-Covid afflictions complain about "Brain Fog," with many physicians not understanding the best way to treat the problem.
-CELLF is a product with high concentrations of organic minerals and vitamins that target cellular activities through Mikra's novel cellular delivery system.
-CELLF is a nutraceutical gel with a buttery-type consistency, produced in small batches to ensure quality control standards that eliminate oxidation issues common with competitor products.
-Determined to change health care practices, which account for treatments after illness onset, Faraaz believes preventative products like CELLF can produce long-lasting good health.
-More products are in the Mikra pipeline, one of which is soon to come to market, an athletic product designed to increase workouts and decrease recovery times from solid performances.
-If you wake up after 8 hours of sleep feeling sluggish and seem to lose energy midday, CELLF could be the answer.
-Mikra sells its product through its e-commerce outlets.
-Mikra Cellular Sciences is a Lifeist Wellness, Inc. subsidiary that develops, produces, and sells bioactive consumer products.
-The on-screen QR code is available during the show; download or visit Mikra Cellular Sciences - https://wearemikra.com/.
+On tonight’s New to The Street, TV Host Jane King interviews Jason Cozens, CEO at Glint Pay, from the Nasdaq MarketSite.
+Glint Pay is the only worldwide payment platform that uses allocated GOLD for everyday purchases.
+Jason explains how anyone can own gold and use that holding to pay for daily goods and services.
+The Glint Pay App is available to everyone 18 years and older, and once approved, account holders, can buy, sell, save, spend, and send GOLD holdings with minimal fees using a debit Glint MasterCard.
+Each account holder's GOLD is stored in secure vaults in Switzerland and insured.
+Each time a transaction occurs, that percentage changes the gold amounts held on account.
+Jason has seen an 85% devaluation of the US dollar in his lifetime.
+He became very aware of the structural limitations of the financial system during the financial housing crisis in 2008.
+Jason saw a patchwork of central bank efforts to prop up struggling economies through fiat money manipulations, increasing money supply and inflationary effects.
+Each Glint account holder, in essence, creates an individualized gold standard for themselves while protecting their purchasing power from being destroyed by economic pressures worldwide.
+Inflation is a significant tax on everyone worldwide; get the Glint App and defend yourselves from fiat monetary issues.
+Download the app to buy, save, spend, and send real GOLD and Fiat currencies digitally with Glint.
+The on-screen QR code is available during the show; download or visit Glint Pay - https://glintpay.com/en_us/.

-New to The Street TV airs Dennis Nguyen's, Founder, CEO, and Chairman at Society Pass, Inc. ( SOPA) ($SOPA) interview from the Nasdaq MarketSite studio.
-Dennis provides TV Host Jane King with a corporate update on the Company's business activities throughout Southeast Asia.
-As a leading data-driven loyalty and e-commerce ecosystem, Society Pass's digital ecosystem growth continues with a focus on different business verticals, including lifestyle, telecom, travel, food/beverage, and digital media.
-Dennis explains that SOPA looks at each potential acquisition with a strict matrix.
-A target entity must have visionary entrepreneurs, founders with recognizable credentials, a 3–4-year successful track record, and 50-70% growth rates.
-Acquisition targets must be within five countries of interest, Singapore, Vietnam, Indonesia, Thailand, and the Philippines.
-Society Pass plans to join all its businesses with its Society Points loyalty platform.
-The ecosystem continues growing, with over 3.3 million registered users and over 200,000 registered merchants.
-As the ecosystem grows, revenue increases, and the reward points become more valuable.
-The Company's recent acquisition of NusaTrip, a leading Indonesia-based online travel agency, added over 1.2 million registered users to the SOPA ecosystem.
-Its subsidiary, Leflair.com, Vietnam's leading lifestyle e-commerce platform, continues growing with more end-users onboarding onto the ecosystem.
-With SOPA's many verticals, some compare the Company to an Asian Amazon and Instacart, which Dennis told viewers was a big compliment on management's ongoing successes.
-The on-screen QR code is available during the show; download or visit Society Pass, Inc. - https://thesocietypass.com/.
+On the New to The Street show tonight, Mr. Alain Ghiai, CEO Sekur Private Data, Ltd. (OTCQX: SWISF) (CSE: SKUR) (FRA: GDT0), is with TV Host Jane King at the New York Stock Exchange studio.
+Sekur Private Data, Ltd.'s Sekur® cybersecurity software products give end-users secure email and text massage solutions.
+Big Tech social media platforms are always in the news for various reasons.
+Kanye West (Ye) recently stated his intent to buy the social media platform Parlor.
+The saga with Elon Musk's tentative take-over of Twitter continues.
+Hackers love these open-source social media platforms to spread malware and other electronic infections designed to steal personal data.
+Alain explains that hackers use very sophisticated AI (Artificial Intelligence) programs to monitor accounts; they know the suitable topics to attract interest to get one to open emails or download a site full of intended harm.
+Hackers like two main subject matters: financial/taxes and political.
+Emails and posts with these topics get the most actions where hackers gain access to your devices and data.
+Alain reminds viewers to be diligent, look at the email/post, and ensure legitimacy before engaging a response; do not click anything if you are unsure.
+These simple steps will certainly reduce your chances of becoming a hack attack victim.
+The best defense is using the Company's SekurMail and SekurMessenger, a military-encrypted closed-loop system.
+Subscription fees are as low as $7.00 per month.
+Sekur Private Data doesn't use any Big Tech open-source software, never mines data, never uses 3rd party providers, and never asks for a phone number from a subscriber for services.
+The Company owns, controls, and operates its servers in Switzerland, a country with the most stringent privacy laws in the world.
+The on-screen QR code is available during the show to download more info or visit Sekur Private Data, Ltd. - https://www.sekurprivatedata.com/ and Sekur®- http://www.Sekur.com.

 About The Sustainable Green Team, Ltd. ( SGTM) ($SGTM)